We asked the Curators of the RHS Gardens which autumn plants they cherish most, and how to get the best from them

 Inject some choice autumn colour into your garden with these outstanding plants, as suggested by the RHS Curators - or simply visit your nearest RHS Garden to see them dazzle!

 Found on the edge of Oakwood with Seven Acres, Disanthus is happiest in part shade with a slightly acidic soil.
 The autumn colour kicks off from late summer and holds for many weeks until turning a vibrant crimson before the leaves finally drop.

 We grow it alongside Japanese anemones, where the pink flowers complement the shades of red.

 Growing in profusion under the cherry trees at the entrance to the Glasshouse Landscape, this wonderful autumn crocus has a pale white stem crowned with pink petals.

-Hailing from China, and distinguishable by only having a three-lobed leaf, this grows well with us and thrives in our moist soil.
+Hailing from China, and distinguishable by having a three-lobed leaf, instead of the usual five lobes, this grows well with us and thrives in our moist soil.
 The colour is deep and the leaves hold on into December.

 We have a cultivar called ‘Spinners’, which was discovered by Peter Chappell, the creator of the Hampshire garden of the same name.
 This is planted in Lady Anne’s Arboretum with a selection of other Liquidambar.

 This tree is great for a smaller garden; to get the best vibrancy, plant in a sheltered but open aspect.

 More about Liquidambar acalycina ‘Spinners’